fre-hu/mdarray/README.md

 Here are the main features of mdarray:

 - Dense array type, where the rank and element order is known at compile time.
-- Static array type, where the rank, shape and element order is known at compile time.
 - Column-major and row-major element order.
 - Subarrays (views) can be created with arbitrary shapes and strides.
 - Standard Rust mechanisms are used for e.g. slices, indexing and iteration.

-The design is inspired from the Rust ndarray and nalgebra crates, the proposed C++ mdspan/mdarray types and multidimensional arrays in Julia and Matlab.
+The design is inspired from the Rust ndarray, nalgebra and bitvec crates, the proposed C++ mdarray and mdspan types, and multidimensional arrays in Julia and Matlab.

 Note that this crate requires nightly Rust toolchain.